WHO WE ARE

 DRIVER REHABILITATION:

 Four components are available for individuals pursuing Driver Rehabilitation Services.
 They include Driver Evaluation, Driver Rehabilitation/ Training, Vehicle Adaptive Equipment Prescription and Consultation Services.
+Driver evaluation is a ten-step process that usually takes two-four hours, depending on the vehicle used, disability & adaptive equipment needs of the individual.
+This involves both clinical and behind the wheel testing.
+Parking lot and/or on-the-road driver assessment is provided in an adapted driver education vehicle.

 VOCATIONAL EVALUATION (CVE) SERVICES: